Letrozole (Femara) for Fertility

 Letrozole for (Multiple) Egg Development

-Letrozole can increase the number of eggs released each cycle by increasing the number of follicles that develop.
 In a normal ovulatory cycle, one follicle develops, and one egg is released.
-In a Letrozole medicated cycle, the amount of FSH a woman produces increases which may cause multiple follicles to develop and multiple eggs to be released, especially for women who ovulate regularly.
-The release of multiple eggs gives a better chance for fertilization to occur.
-Medicated cycles that result in the development of multiple follicles and eggs are referred to as controlled ovarian stimulation cycles.
+In a Letrozole medicated cycle, the amount of FSH a woman produces increases, which can cause multiple follicles to develop and multiple eggs to be released– especially for women who ovulate regularly.

 Who Should Take Letrozole